Congressional District # 11

 Threats and Contaminants

 Several sources for the contaminants have been identified: a residue pile, a zinc slag pile, lithopone waste material ridges, a cinder fill area, contaminated soils, cooling ponds, a discharge ditch, and the gypsum stack.
 All sources were found to contain elevated levels of metals including zinc, lead, arsenic, cadmium, chromium, and copper.
-Contamination of a fishery, state wildlife refuge, and wetlands has been documented in Lake DePue.
+Contamination of a, state wildlife refuge, and wetlands has been documented in Lake DePue.

-The November 1995 Interim Consent Order between the State and the DePue Group required the DePue Group to conduct some limited response actions and a Remedial Investigation/Feasibility Study (RI/FS) for the site.
+The November 1995 Interim Consent Order required the DePue Group to conduct some limited response actions and a Remedial Investigation/Feasibility Study (RI/FS) for the site.
 The limited response actions included securing the previous manufacturing facility, performing a rigorous dust monitoring and dust control program, and constructing a water treatment plant to treat surface water leaving the plant property and discharging into Lake DePue.
 The site was secured and dust control implemented during the summer of 1995.
 In June 1997, the DePue Group completed the construction of the water treatment plant, and it began operating on June 11, 1997.
 The Interim Consent Order established two sets of discharge limits for the water leaving the treatment plant and for the water entering the lake.
 The DePue Group was required to meet the second set of limits three years after the interim water treatment plant began operation.
 On June 11, 2000, the DePue Group finished work at the water treatment plant, as required by Interim Consent Order.
 The DePue Group has since been operating the water treatment plant.

 OPERABLE UNIT 1 – THE SOUTH DITCH